 - A battery – modern walkie-talkies work on battery or accumulator.
 Usually, these are Li-Ion ones, convenient to use and durable.
 As a rule, a walkie-talkie can only work with that native battery.

 LPD and PMR channels cannot communicate with each other because they exist at different frequencies.

 To understand how walkie-talkie works, let’s start with the basics.

-A wave is an oscillation.
-Like a wave on the water surface.
-Radio waves are electromagnetic radiation, which can be different by their frequencies and lengths.
+A wave is an oscillation like a wave on the water surface.
+Radio waves are electromagnetic radiation, which differ in their frequencies and lengths.
 A radio receives these waves and converts it to speech using a modulator.
 When we transmit a message on the radio, the transmitter receives our speech and encodes it into a radio signal using a modulator.
-Long waves go around the entire planet and easily overcome obstacles.
-And short ones are good at short distances, but easily interrupted by obstacles.
+Long waves go around the entire planet and easily overcome barriers.
+And short ones are good at short distances, but easily interrupted by barriers.